plotdb/text-to-svg/README.md

  * Merge / Minimize code - combine text-to-svg and opentype-layout to provide our own version of text-to-svg.
    - seems opentype-layout already does a good job, and we don't need text-to-svg.
 (TBD)

+ * fallback fonts
+   - cjk characters won't be rendered correctly if chosen font doesn't support them. should we add fallback mechanism and load default fonts if need?
+(TBD)

 ## LICENSE